idmcalculus/wordGameChallenge/CONTRIBUTING.md

 1. Set word length to '4'
 2. Click 'Start Game'
 3. Complete the game successfully in 3 attempts
-4. Check high scores list
+4. Check stats list
 5. Refresh the page
-6. Note that the new score is missing
+6. Note that the new stat is missing

 *For a UI bug:*
 1. Set word length to '6'